Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Experimental Design

 \subsection{Evaluation Metrics and Controls}

-We evaluate synthetic data quality using three metrics widely adopted in benchmark frameworks such as SynthEval~\citep{lautrup2025syntheval} and the Differential Privacy Synthetic Data Challenge organized by the National Institute of Standards and Technology~\citep{ridgeway2021challenge}, capturing complementary requirements: structural dependency, pairwise fidelity, and privacy.
-The \gls{cmd} quantifies how well the overall dependency structure among variables is preserved.
+We evaluate synthetic data quality using metrics widely adopted in benchmark frameworks such as SynthEval~\citep{lautrup2025syntheval} and the Differential Privacy Synthetic Data Challenge organized by the National Institute of Standards and Technology~\citep{ridgeway2021challenge}.
+We focus on dependency structure, measured by the \gls{cmd}, and use the \gls{kmtvd} as a robustness check on pairwise fidelity.
+We additionally report the \gls{nnaa}~\citep{yale2020generation}, a nearest-neighbor resemblance metric used in privacy-oriented evaluations of synthetic data, which measures how distinguishable synthetic and real data are, defined in \cref{sec:nnaa_definition} and reported with each comparison in the appendix.
+The \gls{cmd} quantifies how well the overall pairwise dependency structure among variables is preserved.
 We compute mixed correlation matrices combining Cramér's~$V$ for categorical--categorical pairs, the correlation ratio~$\eta$ for categorical--numerical pairs, and Spearman's rank correlation for numerical--numerical pairs.
 We replace Pearson (the SynthEval default) with Spearman to capture monotonic relationships in datasets with nonlinear dependencies.
 The metric is computed as the Frobenius norm of the difference between real and synthetic correlation matrices, i.e., $\mathrm{CMD}=\lVert C_{\text{real}}-C_{\text{synthetic}}\rVert_F$.